History & Biographies

 A metallurgist for some and a visionary for others

-Paco Rabanne has been labelled a metallurgist by some and a visionary by others.
-The fact is that he never left anyone indifferent.
-He retired from the fashion scene in 1999 after more than 30 years of creativity.
+A metallurgist to some, and a visionary to others, Paco Rabanne never left anyone indifferent.
+He retired from fashion in 1999 after more than thirty years of creativity and international fame.

 Between extravagance and heritage, this film tells the incredible story of its creator.

 PAOLI GREAT AGAIN, LOOKING FOR MEL GIBSON [52’]

 A television crew is making a portrait of Pasquale Paoli, a historical figure emblematic of Corsica’s independence, admired by the young Napoleon Bonaparte, the interlocutor of all the great thinkers of the Enlightenment.

 As filming progresses, the young director becomes aware that many of the island's inhabitants have a fantasy: that Mel Gibson should make a film on the life of the "father of the homeland", like the one he devoted to William Wallace in "Braveheart" and restore their hero to his rightful place in history.